 In 2008, The President’s Advisory Council on Financial Literacy defined financial literacy as “the ability to use knowledge and skills to manage financial resources effectively for a lifetime of financial well-being.”
 Today, nine years later, the need for financial literacy has become dire due to rising college tuition costs that leave students in suffocating debt.

 According to the most recent data, the national student loan debt has climbed to $1.41 trillion.
 Additionally, the average college student holds $28,400 in student loan debt.
 These stats are particularly distressing because the average student knows nothing about their finances.
 For example, a recent LendEDU study showed that 49.80% of college attendees incorrectly believed the government would forgive their federal student loans.
-If students do not know basic financial information about student loans, how are they going to know how to balance a checkbook, take out a mortgage, or invest in mutual fund?
+If students do not know basic financial information about student loans, how are they going to know how to make extra money, take out a mortgage, or start investing?

 In light of this, LendEDU has compiled a ranking of the 50 best financial literacy programs offered at colleges throughout the United States.
 Financial literacy initiatives have become popular on college campuses in large part because of the inflated expenses required to attend these institutions.
 Many schools now offer workshops, courses, one-on-one consultations, and incentivizing programs to teach their students to become fiscally responsible.